datarhei/restreamer/README.md

 ## Documentation

-Documentatio is available on [docs.datarhei.com/restreamer](https://docs.datarhei.com/restreamer).
+Documentation is available on [docs.datarhei.com/restreamer](https://docs.datarhei.com/restreamer).
 We give many pieces of information, from setting up a camera, embedding your player upon your website, and streaming to services like, e.g., YouTube-Live, and many more.

 - Quick start
 - Installation